Primordial Black Holes from Supercooled Phase Transitions

-Finally, we use the survival probability $\mathcal{P}_{\rm surv}\left(t_{n_i}, t_{\rm max}\right)$ to compute the Probability Density Function (PDF) for the nucleation delay $t_{n_i}$ with a Monte-Carlo procedure.
-In Fig.~\ref{fig:P_tni_PBHs}, we show the resulting PDFs as a function of $t_{n_i}/t$, for three values of $\beta/H$ and taking $\alpha=10^4$.
+Finally, we use the survival probability $\mathcal{P}_{\rm surv}\left(t_{n_i}, t_{\rm max}\right)$ to compute the Probability Density Function (PDF) for the nucleation delay $t_{n_i}$ with a Monte-Carlo procedure.\footnote{We draw values $t_{n_i}$ from numerically solving the root equation $\mathcal{P}_{\rm surv}\left(t_{n_i}, t_{\rm max}\right)=[0,1]$ where $[0,1]$ is a random number between $0$ and $1$. \blfootnote{It has later been shown that the PDF for $t_{n_i}$ is a Poisson distribution \cite{Lewicki:2024ghw}.}} In Fig.~\ref{fig:P_tni_PBHs}, we show the resulting PDFs as a function of $t_{n_i}/t$, for three values of $\beta/H$ and taking $\alpha=10^4$.
 One can see that the PDFs peak around the ``instantaneous'' nucleation time $t_n$ given by Eq.~\eqref{eq:definition_tn}, and that further delay is exponentially suppressed in probability.

 {\textbf{PBHs abundance.}} The fraction $f_{\rm \mathsmaller{PBH}}=\rho_{\rm \mathsmaller{PBH},0}/\rho_{\rm \mathsmaller{DM},0}$ of Dark Matter (DM) in the form of PBHs today is given by

 where the collapsed fraction $\mathcal{P}_{\rm coll}$ is defined in Eq.~\eqref{eq:P_coll_def_Psurv}.
 We introduced the current DM density $\rho_{\rm \mathsmaller{DM},0} \simeq 0.26 \times 3M_{\rm pl}^2H_0^2$ and the number $\mathcal{N}_{\rm patches}$ of Hubble patches, at the time when the universe temperature was $T_{\rm eq}$, in our past light-cone